lorinahmed/AI-dub-lu/README.md

 - Generate high-quality speech using ElevenLabs TTS
 - **AI-powered speaker diarization using PyAnnote**
 - **Intelligent voice matching with ElevenLabs voices**
+- **AI-powered speaker diarization using PyAnnote**
+- **Intelligent voice matching with ElevenLabs voices**
+- **Timing-aware translation and speed adjustment (always enabled for AI dubbing)**
 - Synchronize new audio with original video
 - Support for multiple languages
 - Real-time job status tracking

+## AI-Enhanced Dubbing with Timing Awareness

+The AI-Enhanced dubbing feature automatically includes timing-aware translation and speed adjustment to ensure that dubbed audio matches the original dialogue timing:

+### 1. Timing-Aware Translation
+- Uses GPT to translate text while preserving timing constraints
+- Calculates target word count based on original segment duration
+- Ensures translated text can be spoken within the original time frame
+- Preserves meaning while adapting length for natural speech

+### 2. Adjustable TTS Speed
+- Automatically adjusts TTS playback speed to match original timing
+- Limits speed adjustments to ±15% to maintain natural voice quality
+- Processes each dialogue segment individually for precise timing
+- Combines segments with proper synchronization

+### 3. AI-Enhanced Features
+- Combines timing awareness with speaker diarization
+- Maintains voice consistency per speaker
+- Intelligent voice matching with timing constraints
+- Preserves speaker characteristics while adjusting timing

+### How It Works
+1. **Speaker Diarization**: Identify different speakers in the audio
+2. **Transcription**: Extract audio segments with precise timing using Whisper
+3. **Timing-Aware Translation**: Use GPT to translate each segment with timing constraints
+4. **Voice Matching**: Match appropriate voices to each speaker
+5. **TTS Generation**: Generate speech for each segment with speed adjustment
+6. **Synchronization**: Combine segments with original timing and sync with video

 ## Prerequisites